fluidity-money/fluidity-app/cmd/microservice-ethereum-track-winners/README.md

 Take a list of contracts to watch and report when one of them generates a `Reward` event.

+Tracks the amounts earned in the database, after scanning the current airdrop epoch, if any.

 ## Environment variables

 |                   Name                   |                                  Description